assist-iot/assist-iot-documentation/docs/source/horizontal_planes/datamanagement/long_term_data_storage_enabler.rst

 ``helm install my-ltse ltse``

 The command deploys PostgreSQL on the Kubernetes cluster in the default configuration.
 The Parameters section lists the parameters that can be configured during installation.

+Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
+For example,

+``helm install my-ltse -f values.yaml ltse``

     **Tip**: List all releases using ``helm list``